By Judy Morton

 Yesterday, my husband had an appointment at the VA clinic/hospital.
 Parking is always a challenge there, and yesterday was no exception.
 So that he wouldn’t be late, he went on into the building while I found a place to park.

-Walking from the parking lot into the building, I saw an elderly black gentleman on the sidewalk, taking his time walking up the steep hill to the entrance.
+Walking from the parking lot into the building, I saw an elderly black gentleman on the sidewalk.
+He was taking his time walking up the steep hill to the entrance.
 He had a lovely old walking stick, and a cap that said “WWII Veteran”.
-As I started to pass, he said good morning to me, and wasn’t it a pretty day, and I smiled back at him and said it certainly was.
+As I started to pass, he said good morning to me, and wasn’t it a pretty day, and I smiled back at him and said it was.

 Then he said, “I was always told that if you’re nice to people, pretty girls will smile at you!”
 It’s been … a long time … since I was a girl – and I have no illusions about my looks, either.
 But I did smile at him, and laughed with him, and thanked him for the compliment.
 And I slowed down my steps and accompanied him into the building.
 He confirmed that he was a veteran of the second World War, and I thanked him for his service.
 He got a bit bashful then, and thanked me for caring!

 After we entered the building, we went our separate ways, him to whatever appointment he had, I to find my husband.
 But we saw him later, at the coffee shop there, and he came and sat with us.
-He joked with my husband that he’d better hang on to me, because he was thinking of stealing me, and we chatted about how big the hospital was… nothing very earth shaking.
+He joked with my husband that he’d better hang on to me.
+Because he was thinking of stealing me.
+We chatted about how big the hospital was… nothing very earth shaking.

-I looked at this elderly man, proudly wearing that veteran’s cap, proud of having served his country, proud to talk to my husband – another vet, although of a different war, impishly delighted to get a smile from “a pretty girl”.
+I looked at this elderly man, proudly wearing that veteran’s cap.
+He was proud of having served his country.
+Proud to talk to my husband, another vet.
+Even though hey were in a different war.
+He was impishly delighted to get a smile from “a pretty girl”.
 And I thought of how so few of those WWII vets are still with us.
 We lose more each year, each month… and some are lost mentally long before their physical bodies die.

 But he still has the time and the sense of fun to flirt a bit, to smile at people, and to just enjoy a lovely day.
 And he certainly made my day.

-As this sweet elderly man and I parted and started walking away from each other, I felt an urge to turn back and return to him.
-As I did so, I pulled out the afghan and handed it to him, telling him that I did not know, while making it, who I was making it for… but now I knew I was making it for him.
+As this sweet elderly man and I parted … and started walking away from each other, I felt an urge to turn back and return to him.
+As I did so, I pulled out the afghan and handed it to him.
+I told him that I did not know, while making it, who I was making it for… but now I knew I was making it for him.
 When we saw him later at the coffee shop, Doug recognized the afghan and asked if that was the man I had just told him about.

-When the gentleman saw us looking at him, he pointed at the afghan, lying folded on the table before him, then at me; I nodded, and he picked up the afghan and brought it with him as he joined us at our table.
+When the gentleman saw us looking at him, he pointed at the afghan.
+It waa lying folded on the table before him.
+I nodded, and he picked up the afghan and brought it with him as he joined us at our table.
 He was so excited, he actually left his walking stick behind – but a young man brought it to him.